ThomasLastName/multiverse/functional_bnns/README.md

 Additionally, within that file `my_brand_new_architecture.py`, you must define a pytorch model: either called `BNN` or called `NN` depending on the experiment that is being run

+# Paper

+TODO

 # Contributors

  - The code for SSGE was adapted from the repo https://github.com/AntixK/Spectral-Stein-Gradient

+# Contribution Guidelines

-# TODO
+TODO

-See the Issues tab.